-If the next, existing wall stud is exactly 1½ inches from the mark you can just butt a new 2x4 against it to act as the second king stud, but most likely things won't be that simple.
+If the next existing wall stud is exactly 1½ inches from the mark, you can just butt a new 2x4 against it to act as the second king stud, but most likely things won't be that simple.
 If the stud is several inches or more from the mark you can add spacers to build out the new 2x4.
-To cut the spacers, measure to the soleplate mark and subtract 1½ inches for the thickness of the new 2x4 from this total.
+To cut the spacers, measure to the soleplate mark and subtract 1½ inches (thickness of new 2x4) from this total.
 Cut 2 or 3 pieces of 2x4 to this length and nail them between the new 2x4 and the existing one.

 Shimming a Door Frame

 If the stud you want to use is less than 1½ from the mark on the soleplate, you can shim it with boards of the appropriate thickness to build it out.
 For instance, to build out by one inch, stack 2 pieces of 1/2 plywood and then nail the new jack stud to these plywood shims.

 If the distance is a little more than 1½ inches, stack a new 2x4 with the existing one and wedge thin plywood spacers or shim between them to build out to the proper position.
 The final location can vary slightly, but try to get within 1/8 inch of the mark for the best results.

 Measure from the wall top plate to the soleplate and cut a new 2x4 to this length, then install it using two-3 inch deck screws on each end.
 Drive the screws at an angle to "toenail" it to the plates.
 You can drill pilot holes first to make driving these screws smoother, and improve control.
 This also makes it easier to reposition in case of error in placement.